SplashSync/Shopify/src/Resources/docs/doc/1-migrate-to-private-app.en.md

     </div>
 </div>

-On Splash side, click on server <i class="far fa-edit"></i> Edit button and fill the form.
+On Splash side, click on server <i class="far fa-edit"></i> Edit button and fill the form with the admin url of you shop.

 First, enter your shop admin url, this url looks like: myawesomeshop.myshopify.com.
 **Do not use your public domain here, this is only for admin access to your Shopify Account.**